 However, that’s only half of the story.
 What you might not realize is that by creating a client feedback system, you receive referrals.
 Yes, the referrals can be a byproduct of your feedback gathering process if you implement it correctly.

 We have interviewed a multitude of experts on the topic of referrals ‒ here’s a short list of some links you can check out to learn more about great processes that can help you gather referrals almost automatically:

 Grant Hicks recommends building an advisory board that includes your top clients so you learn directly from your best clients, and suggests having six centres of influence completely integrated with your business.

 Julia Chung and Sandi Martin show how they integrate working with other professionals and how referring out to the professional they think is best for each individual is a cornerstone of their business.

 John Page has a process that gathers referrals without the advisor ever having to ask.
 Seriously!
 He stresses that this process “needs to be systematic.”

 It starts with laying out the ground work during the first meeting, creating an advisor evaluation form, reviewing the evaluation with the client, and creating a system to reach out (if you want to listen to him lay this process out in detail, you can listen from 13:00 to 22:00 of this podcast episode).

 By building feedback and referrals right into your evaluation process, you capture a big opportunity that many advisors miss.

 Focusing on these 4 areas will help you organize your advisory practice to maximize referrals and ultimately help more people achieve their financial goals.
 And I think this is what we all are here for ‒ to help Canadians make better financial decisions.

-Advisors educate clients to help them make better financial decisions through a simple yet powerful financial & retirement planning solution.
+Easily illustrate your value and educate clients to help them make better financial decisions with an easy to use yet comprehensive financial planning software.

 © Snap Projections